vaishob/FinDoc_Assist/README.md

 - If `sentence-transformers` is unavailable, it falls back to a local hashing embedder.
 - If `faiss` is unavailable, retrieval still works with NumPy cosine-style similarity over normalized vectors.

-This makes the app useful both as a demo/interview project and as a compact reference architecture for safe document QA.
+This makes the app useful both as a demo project and as a compact reference architecture for safe document QA.

 ## Table of Contents